IsaakKrut/deliveryapp/README.md

 Service layer implements custom interfaces, which are being injected into controllers thus adhering to SOLID programming principles.

-Thymeleaf template engine is used to render view to the user.
+Thymeleaf template engine is used to render views to the user.
 Bootstrap framework helps with styling of these views.

 Used JUnit5 to test services and controllers.

-Used Annotation-based and Java-based configuration as well as constructor-based dependency injection throughout application.
+Used Annotation-based and Java-based configurations as well as constructor-based dependency injection throughout application.

 Used CircleCI continuous integration tool and Project Lombok.